Hsin-Hung/N-body-simulation/README.md

 N-body simulation is a computational technique used in astrophysics to simulate the evolution of a system of particles, such as stars or galaxies, under the influence of gravitational forces.
 This project implements two different algorithms for N-body simulation: direct sum and Barnes-Hut.
 The direct sum algorithm is a simple but computationally expensive method that calculates the gravitational force between all pairs of particles.
 The Barnes-Hut algorithm is a more efficient method that uses a hierarchical tree structure to approximate the gravitational force between distant particles.

 In addition to the algorithms, this project includes both CPU and CUDA versions of the simulation.
 The CPU version is implemented using C++ and OpenGL and is mainly for benchmarking purposes.
 The CUDA version is implemented using NVIDIA's CUDA framework for GPU acceleration and OpenCV for visualization.
+The Barnes-Hut CUDA implementation is able to simulate 5 million bodies in 1509 ms per iteration.

 ## Simulations